shahroq/theme_pixel_docs/pages/instructions.md

 ### 39. Turn on Dark Mode
 `Dashboard > Pages & Theme > Pixel Options > General > General > Dark Mode`

+### 40. Setting up the Mega Menu
+1. Create a stack, and add a `Nestable Manual Nav` block with `Mega Menu` template.
+2. On your sitemap, add `Mega Menu Content` attribute to the parent page.
+Then insert the stack name.
+(The parent page should be on level 1 only)
+3. Add `Mega Menu Column` attribute to specify the number of columns.
+4. Add `Mega Menu Background Image` attribute to specify an image that will display on the right-bottom of the mega menu container.